eclipse-hono/hono/site/documentation/content/user-guide/amqp-adapter.md

     message will be set to `application/octet-stream` if the payload is not empty and no default content type has been defined for the origin device or its tenant (see [Downstream Meta Data]({{< relref "#downstream-meta-data" >}}).
 * Message Body:
   * (optional) Arbitrary payload contained in either a single AMQP *Data* or *AmqpValue* section.
+Note that the adapter only supports values of type *string* or *array* of *byte*s in the *AmqpValue* section.
+Values of other types will be ignored.
 * Outcomes:
   * `accepted`: The message has been successfully forwarded downstream.
-  * `released`: The message could not be processed by the adapter due to a (temporary) problem at the infrastructure level.
+  * `released`: The message could not be processed by the adapter due to a (temporary) problem that has not been caused by the client.
-    A common reason for this is that there is no active downstream consumer for messages from the device.
   * `rejected`: The message could not be processed by the adapter because the client and/or the message did not fulfill some requirements.
 The *rejected* outcome's *error* field will indicate the reason why the message could not be processed.
 Possible error conditions include: